adamhatton/john-breedon-bass-tuition-pp4/README.md

 - LearnerProfile is linked to a specific user via a OneToOne relationship with the UserModel.
 When a User is created, the LearnerProfile is automatically created as well via the model receiving a signal from the User save function.
 Because of this, if a LearnerProfile gets deleted it can cause issues with logging into the admin site.
 To overcome this I removed the option to delete the LearnerProfile unless the full user was being deleted
 - The ability level stores the learner's playing ability.
 It is a CharField which takes the choices 'Beginner', 'Intermediate' and 'Advanced'.
 This allows the user to provide information on their current playing ability so that the site owner knows what to expect in lessons.
 The field is not required
 - The about field is a TextField which is intended to store any additional information that the user provides about themselves and their goals.
 Again this helps the site owner to prepare for lessons.
 The field is not required
-- The phone field store's the user's phone number and is implemented using the `django-phonenumber-field` library.
+- The phone field stores the user's phone number and is implemented using the `django-phonenumber-field` library.
 It is not required, but if the user enters it then it will be prepopulated into the booking form for any bookings they make.
 It is included as it is a faster method of communication if the user is happy to share it

 ### Testimonial